- Program Goals

 - Have an overall grade point average of 3.0 on a 4.0 scale in all coursework.

-- One year of recent clinical experience in nursing, required upon entering the program.
+- One year of recent RN experience in the U.S., required upon entering the program.

 - Online Application for Graduate Admission

-- Online Graduate Nursing Science Supplemental Application (Available Sept.
-15-March 1)
+- Online Nursing Science Supplemental Application (Available Sept.
+1-February 1)

 - Submit two copies of official transcripts from all colleges and universities attended.